kabirg/gitlab-setup/gitlab-runner/README.md

           --docker-volumes /var/run/docker.sock:/var/run/docker.sock \
           --tls-ca-file "/etc/gitlab-runner/certs/example.com.crt"

 You can verify the registration in the GitLab console.
-The newly registered runner should appear in the **"Activated Runners"** section of the project's CI/CD settings.
+The newly registered runner should appear in an **"Activated Runners"** section of the project's CI/CD settings (under **Runners**).